Chisom83/Northwind_Traders/README.md

 #### Average Order Value
 > Image
 - Insight:

 $1.62K is the overall AOV.
    - 2013: $1.75K.
    - 2014: $1.58K.
    - 2015: $1.60K.
    - In 2013, AOV exceeded the overall AOV which shows that customers made fewer but larger purchase.
    - While in 2014 the AOV is slghtly low because it had more diverse spending patterns which balanced out the higher AOV in 2013.

 - Measure Used

 - Shipping Efficiency (Average Shipping Time)
 > Image
-> Insight
+- Insight:

+Shipping time ranged between 8-9 days, which is considered reasonable fo standard delivery
+    - 2013: 8 days
+    - 2014: 9 days
+    - 2015: 8 days
+    - 2014 had slightly longer shipping time compared to other years, but overall delivery performance remained within an acceptable range.

-> Measure Used
+- Measure Used

 1. Are there any noticeable sales trends over time?